Verifying Information

 This puts the onus on the reader to verify both the accuracy and the reputation of the site before accepting or promoting its content.

+Consider how the site is paying its bills.
 Site advertising or sponsorship can bias outcomes.

-This site does not accept third-party content such as “guest” posts or paid advertising.
+For example, this site does not accept third-party content such as “guest” posts or paid advertising.

 One way to verify bias is to seek out the ownership of the site.